Project name - GuzoGo

 When it comes to the design process the first thing i did was a kick off call, interviewing Fitsum who is the business owner, and collect as much necessary information from him, how he want the product to be, and where we could work to find the best solution.

-To know my target users, Now from my call interview i know the target group to whom i am designing for, my target users are any one who travels, business owners, who are busy to compare between airlines (mostly Ethiopians) and those who use a mobile device.
+To know my target users, From my call interview i know the target group to whom i am designing for, my target users are any one who uses a mobile phone, who travels, business owners who are busy to compare between airlines and mostly Ethiopians.

 While interviewing the business owner, i was creating the how might we(HMW) notes where i put insights from the business owner, so that i can have multiple ideas to understand the business goal, and shared with my team.